Raevaen/Laplace-Expansions-Determinant/README.md

 # Laplace-Expansions-Determinant
-A python script file able to find the determinant of a matrix nxn
+A Python script file able to find the determinant of a nxn dimensional matrix using numPy library